The Underclass: Synopsis

 Pang (Nannaphas Loetnamchoetsakun), a student of the prestigious Class A, is caught cheating on an exam and demoted to the Class F, the lowest class that almost every student wants to avoid.
 Initially, she tries to get back to Class A as she still has the ego of being a smart A-class student.
-She can't get along with anyone, and she also has a problem with Meen (Praewa Suthamphong), the Class F leader.
+She can't get along with anyone, especially not with Meen (Praewa Suthamphong), the Class F leader.
 However, after interacting with the class for some time, she realizes that class F isn't as horrible as she had imagined.

 One day, Pang accidentally gets involved with the Black Sheep gang, a secret group from Class F who takes action right away when there is inequity in the school.
 Then, an offer comes from Tam (Sumitta Duangkaew), Pang's friend from Class A and the Deputy Director's nephew.
-If Pang can uncover the Black Sheep identity, she can return to Class A. On the one hand, the offer is tempting, but on the other, she is also reluctant to betray the friendship of Class F.
+If Pang can uncover the Black Sheep identity, she can return to Class A. On the one hand, the offer is tempting, but on the other, she is reluctant to betray the friendship of Class F.